karton/karton/docs/props.md

 If `path` is relative, it is considered relative to the definition file which is currently being parsed.
-If it's already absolutem then nothing is done.
+If it's already absolute, then nothing is done.

 <dl>
 <dt><code>path</code>:</dt>